Aleksey-Dr/goit-react-hw-03-image-finder/comments.md

 3. Styles of <Buttn>.
 4. Styles of <Loader>.

 XIV.
-Add action of "Load more" button.
+Added action of "Load more" button
 1. Added "pageNum" to the state of <App>.
 2. Added "onLoadMore" arrow function.

+XV.
+Added notification
+1. npm i notiflix.
+2. Added "import Notiflix from 'notiflix';" to the App.jsx.